LuisEstebanAcevedoBringas/helloWorld/readme.md

 5) Run the executable `dotnet run`

 ### Ruby
-1) Install Ruby using use `brew install ruby` on MacOS or download it from [here](RubyInstaller.org) if you are using windows.
+1) Install Ruby using use `brew install ruby` on MacOS or download it from [here](RubyInstaller.org) if you are using Windows.
 2) run `ruby hello.rb`

 ### PHP

-1) Install PHP using `brew install php`  on MacOS or install it using XAMPP or WAMP on windows.
+1) Install PHP using `brew install php`  on MacOS or install it using XAMPP or WAMP on Windows.
 2) Start PHP's built-in web server by running the command `php -S localhost:8000`
 3) Open your web browser and navigate to `http://localhost:8000/hello.php`

-## Next Languagues:
+## Next Languages:

 ### JavaScript

 ### TypeScript

-### Asambly
+### Assembly

 ### Go